kervin-bernardez/Course-Notes/ITILv4/ITILv4 Foundation.md

 - Plan : creating plans provided by the organization
 - Engage : good understanding of stakeholders requirements and should continue to maintain a good relationship
 - Design & transitions: focuses on creating and releasing new and changed services
-- Obtain & build : development and manage the infrustructure
+- Obtain & build : development and manage the infrastructure
 - Deliver & support : ensure services are delivered and support the stakeholders expectations
-- Improve : focus on improving performace of infrastructure and third party services
+- Improve : focus on improving performance of infrastructure and third party services

 Management Practices
 - General management : applicable across the whole organization